Skip to main content Skip to footer

 There’s no single way to manage inventory effectively: the right approach depends on what you sell, how you operate, and how predictable your demand is.
 Successful businesses often combine several techniques to balance efficiency, cost control, and customer satisfaction.

-Below are seven proven inventory management methods that help teams streamline operations, minimize waste, and maintain the perfect stock balance.
+Below are seven proven inventory management methods that help teams minimize waste and maintain the right stock balance.

 1. Just-in-time (JIT) inventory